Amarmani Tripathi: Madhumita Shukla murder

 On 9 May 2003, Madhumita Shukla, a 24-year-old budding poet and allegedly the lover of Amarmani, was gunned down at close range by two visitors in her two-room apartment in Lucknow's Paper Mill Colony.
 She was seven months pregnant at the time.

-The investigation of the case was taken up by SHO of PS Mahanagar, Lucknow Mr. Ajay Kumar Chaturvedi.
-He collected all relevant information as diary of deceased, provided shelter to a lone witness a servant and took the investigation into the house of Amarmani Tripathi.
-Later for not towing the government's line, the government transferred investigation to CB CID.
+The investigation of the case was taken up by the SHO of PS Mahanagar, Lucknow Mr. Ajay Kumar Chaturvedi.
+He collected all relevant information as a diary of the deceased, provided shelter to a lone witness a servant, and took the investigation into the house of Amarmani Tripathi.
+Later for not towing the government's line, the government transferred the investigation to CB CID.

-In June 2003, the chief investigator in the case, Mahendra Lalka (IPS 1967), was suspended, by the State Government and then reinstated within 45 days as the government realised that Mr. Lalka was right and also Mr. Lalka was backed by the IAS and IPS lobby both from the state and center.
+In June 2003, the chief investigator in the case, Mahendra Lalka (IPS 1967), was suspended, by the State Government and then reinstated within 45 days as the government realized that Mr. Lalka was right and also Mr. Lalka was backed by the IAS and IPS lobby both from the state and center.
 A senior Indian Police Service officer claimed that Mayawati had ordered the suspension of state CID Director General Mahendra Lalka simply because he refused to give Tripathi a clean chit.